The Butterfly Effect: How Small Changes Create Big Results

-# Specify the wiki equations
+# Specify the three equations

 lorenz_equations <- function(dt, state, parameters) {